Esports Psychology

 “Good teams become great ones when the members trust each other enough to surrender the Me for the We.”

 Comment: Phil is most known for how we managed the tricky team dynamics of the Chicago Bulls team from the 1990s.
-If you are yet to do so we highly suggest you watch The Last Dance documentary.
+We highly suggest you watch The Last Dance documentary if you are yet to do so.

 “Comfort the challenged, and challenge the comfortable”

-Comment: I’m not sure whether Gary considers himself a coach but this feels like the most appropriate section for his two quotes.
-The above and the below.
-I came across these two quotes whilst doing one of his online hot yoga sessions and I instantly loved them.
+Comment: I’m not sure whether Gary considers himself a coach, but this feels like the most appropriate section for his two quotes—the above and the below.
+I came across these two quotes while doing one of his online hot yoga sessions, and I instantly loved them.

 “Don’t wait until everything is just right.
 It will never be perfect.
 There will always be challenges, obstacles, and less-than-perfect conditions.
 So what?
 Get started now.
 With each step you take, you will grow stronger and stronger, more and more skilled, more and more self-confident, and more and more successful.”

 Comment: Perfectionism is a common mental block in sports.
-You can have some of its motivational qualities of it without the ugly side with a simple reframe.
-Instead of striving to be perfect aim to just be better.
-And do this through the right quantity of high-quality preparation.
+A simple reframe can remove some of its motivational qualities without its ugly side.
+Instead of striving to be perfect, aim to just be better, and do this through the right quantity of high-quality preparation.

 “If you hear a voice within you say ‘you cannot paint,’ then by all means paint, and that voice will be silenced.”

-Comment: You might be starting to sense a theme from some of these great quotes now.
+Comment: You might now sense a theme from some of these great quotes.
 Doing and thinking are not the same.
 Focus more on doing and less on thinking.
 Would you rather be the best thinker or the doer in your sport or performance area?

 Some Less Famous Ones …